jennbriden/pipeline-templates/demos/multibranch-bitbucket-org/README.md

 # CloudBees Pipeline Templates Example
-## Multibranch Pipeline Authentication for Bitbucket Server
+## Multibranch Pipeline Authentication for Bitbucket.org

-This example shows how to add authentication to your Bitbucket server.
+This example shows how to add authentication to Bitbucket.org.
 The developer will supply the value for the ${repoName} parameter when they create their pipeline job in CloudBees Core.

 ````
 type: MULTIBRANCH